 In 2015, Woods was hired at Concordia University Irvine as a Graduate Assistant.
 At CUI, he worked primarily with sprinters and relays while also assisting with hurdlers and jumpers.
 He coached the Eagles' 4x100m relay team to a PacWest championship in 2016 and saw his athletes break school records in the 60-meter dash (indoor), 4x400m relay (indoor), 4x100m relay (outdoor) and 4x400m relay (outdoor).

 While at CUI, Woods earned coaching certificates from the US Track & Field and Cross Country Coaches Association as a Sprint/Hurdles/Relay Specialist and a Jumps Specialist.
-He also is certified as a USA Track & Field Level 1 Coach and is a certified USA Weightlifting Sports Performance Coach with knowledge in Olympic lifts.
+He also is certified as a USA Track & Field Level 1 Coach, a certified USA Weightlifting Sports Performance Coach with knowledge in Olympic lifts and recently became a USTFCCCA Certified Strength & Conditioning Coach.

 In addition to his work in college athletics, Woods has worked as the Director of Sports Performance at the Office Sports Academy and taught sports medicine at El Rancho High School.